musikele/musikele.github.io/_drafts/jest-puppeteer-for-testing-a-complex-js-library.md

 $
 ```

 No output. that's how typescript says, "everything's good".
-In `build_ts` directory you'll see the file output:
+In `build_ts` directory you'll see the file:

 ```javascript
 //build_ts/sumLibrary.js